How the Royals Spent the First Week of Vancouver 2010

 Click here to view the Winter Olympics thread at TRF.Filed under British Royals, Danish Royals, Dutch Royals, German Royals, Greek Royals, Monaco Royals, Norwegian Royals, Spanish Royals

-Tagged Albert II of Monaco, Constantine II, Crown Prince Frederik, Crown Prince Haakon, Crown Princess Mary, Infanta Pilar, International Olympic Committee, King Willem-Alexander, Olympic Games, Prince Hubertus, Princess Charlène, Queen Anne-Marie, Queen Máxima, Sport, The Princess Royal, Vancouver 2010.
+Tagged Albert II of Monaco, Constantine II of Greece, Crown Prince Frederik of Denmark, Crown Prince Haakon of Norway, Crown Princess Mary of Denmark, Infanta Pilar Duchess of Badajoz, International Olympic Committee, King Willem-Alexander of The Netherlands, Olympic Games, Prince Hubertus of Hohenlohe-Langenburg, Princess Charlène of Monaco, Queen Anne-Marie of Greece, Queen Máxima of the Netherlands, Sport, The Princess Royal, Vancouver 2010.